 Toilet bowl shapes

-The three basic designs include one piece, two piece, and wall mount.
-One piece models are typically expensive, though they are attractive and easy to clean.
-Two piece models are the most common, but they come in a variety of prices to choose from.
-Wall mount toilets are less popular, and their cost is also high.
-They have an advantage because you can clean the area under the toilet.
+The three basic designs include one-piece, two-piece, and wall mount.
+One-piece models are typically expensive, though they are attractive and easy to clean.
+Two-piece models are the most common, but they come in a variety of prices to choose from.
+Wall-mount toilets are less popular, and their cost is also high.
+They have an advantage because you can clean the area under the toilet and these toilets are compact enough to fit in small bathrooms.

 A standard toilet height is usually 15 feet from the ground level to the top of the toilet seat.
 The majority of people prefer the standard height, but there are other toilets with different height to suit the needs of various people.
 For instance, a person with a disability may prefer a toilet height of 17 feet.
 In other words, the choice of a toilet may depend on an individual comfort height.